getgud-io/cpp-getgud-sdk/README.md

 * `TbSubType` - id of the toxic behavior subtype, for example, Spinbot **(optional field)**
 * `TbTimeEpoch` - epoch time of when the toxic behavior event occured **(optional field)**

-Note: for Reporter and Tb types and subtypes you should use reference tables provided to you by Getgud to determine the correct mapping to Ids (TODO: ART: provide thge enums here)
+Note: for Reporter and Tb types and subtypes you should use reference tables provided to you by Getgud to determine the correct mapping to Ids.

 ### Sending Reports On Historical Matches